Arithmetic Properties Of $\ell$-adic \'Etale Cohomology and Nearby Cycles of Rigid-Analytic Spaces: Quasi-unipotent monodromy Theorem and mixedness of nearby cycles

-\begin{lemma} Let $K$ be a $p$-adic non-archimedean discretely valued field, and $\X$ an admissible formal $\O_K$-scheme such that $\X_\eta$ is of (pure) dimension $d$.
-Then there is a finite extension $K\subset K'$ and a rig-surjection $\X'\to \X_{\O_{K'}}$ such that $\X'$ is an algebraically strictly semi-stable formal $\O_{K'}$-scheme with $\X'_\eta$ of (pure) dimension $d$. \end{lemma} \begin{proof} Consider the generic fiber $\X_\eta$.
-It admits a resolution of singularities by \cite[Theorem 5.2.2]{Temkin-resolution}.
-If $\X$ is of (pure) dimension $d$, the same holds for $\X_\eta$ and $X'$.
+If $\X_\eta$ is of (pure) dimension $d$, the same holds for $X'$.
 Now $f$ can be extended to a morphism of formal $\O_K$-schemes $\X' \to \X$ by \cite[Lemma 8.4/4]{B} that is rig-surjective by construction.
-Note that $\X'$ is of the same dimension as $X'$, and it is pure of that dimension if $\X$ was pure.
-Therefore, it suffices to prove the question to the situation when $\X$ has smooth generic fiber $\X_\eta$.
+Therefore, it suffices to prove the question in the situation when $\X$ has smooth generic fiber $\X_\eta$.
 In this case, the result follows from the proof of \cite[Theorem 3.3.1]{Temkin} or \cite[Theorem 1.3]{Z1}. \end{proof}

-\begin{cor} Let $K$ be a $p$-adic non-archimedean discretely valued field, $\X$ an admissible formal $\O_K$-scheme with generic fiber $\X_\eta$ of (pure) dimension $d$, and $n$ an integer.
-Then there is a finite extension $K\subset L$, and a rig-surjective hypercovering $a\colon \X_\bullet\to \X_{\O_L}$ such that, for each $i\leq n$, there is a subfield $K\subset K_i\subset L$ and algebraically strictly semi-stable formal $\O_{K_i}$-scheme $\Y_i$ such that $\Y_{i, \O_L}\simeq \X_i$ and $\Y_{i}$ are of (pure) dimension $d$ for $i\leq n$. \end{cor} \begin{proof} The proof is similar to that of \cite[Theorem 4.16]{conrad-hyper}.
+\begin{cor} Let $K$ be a $p$-adic non-archimedean discretely valued field, let $\X$ be an admissible formal $\O_K$-scheme with generic fiber $\X_\eta$ of (pure) dimension $d$, and let $n$ be an integer.
+Then there is a finite extension $K\subset L$, and a rig-surjective hypercovering $a\colon \X_\bullet\to \X_{\O_L}$ such that, for each $i\leq n$, there is a subfield $K\subset K_i\subset L$ and algebraically strictly semi-stable formal $\O_{K_i}$-scheme $\cY_i$ such that $\cY_{i, \O_L}\simeq \X_i$ and $\cY_{i, \eta}$ are of (pure) dimension $d$ for $i\leq n$. \end{cor} \begin{proof} The proof is similar to that of \cite[Theorem 4.16]{conrad-hyper}.
 The essential point is to show that every admissible formal $\O_K$-scheme $\X$ admits a rig-surjective covering by a strictly semi-stable formal scheme after a finite extension of $\O_K$.
 This was already done in Lemma~\ref{lemma:strictly-semi-stable-covering}. \end{proof}

 Now suppose that $\X$ is an admissible formal $\O_K$-scheme.
 Then Definition~\ref{defn:nearby-cycles} produces the functor

 for any admissible simplicial formal $\O_K$-scheme $\X$.
 We extend it to simplicial admissible formal schemes via the formalism of simplicial topoi from \cite[\href{https://stacks.math.columbia.edu/tag/09WB}{Tag 09WB}]{stacks-project}.